juliotrigo/sqlalchemy-filters/README.rst

 Where ``field`` is the name of the field that will be sorted using the provided ``direction``.

-The `model` key is optional if the query being sorted only applies to one model.
+The `model` key is optional if the original query being sorted only applies to one model.

 Running tests